 A VA pension with an upgrade of the Housebound benefit can be difficult to receive, says Graham.
-For instance, only 131 applications for Housebound benefits were approved by the VA in 2020.
 However, this shouldn’t stop someone from applying.
 The VA Housebound benefit money can be used at the veteran’s discretion once they qualify and is a great option for any veteran seeking care from the comfort of their own home.

 The VA Aid and Attendance program helps with senior living and in-home care affordability — making daily assistance more attainable for many veterans and their families.
 For more information, download our VA Benefits and Long-Term Care: Guide to Aid & Attendance e-book.

-This article is for informational purposes only.
+Note: This article is for informational purposes only.
 A Place for Mom doesn’t provide legal advice for benefits applications.
-For professional legal advice, please consult with a VA-accredited claims representative of your choice.
+For professional legal advice, please consult with an elder law attorney or VA-accredited claims representative of your choice.
 Additionally, VA eligibility requirements may change over time.

 U.S. Department of Veterans Affairs.
-VA Aid and Attendance benefits and Housebound allowance.
+(2022, October 12).
+VA aid and attendance benefits and housebound allowance.

 U.S. Department of Veterans Affairs.
-Eligibility for Veterans Pension.
+(2023, November 8).
+Eligibility for veterans pension.